 Well-armed and trained anti-terrorist police are involved in detaining the most-dangerous criminals.
 Police officers of the Central Bureau of Investigation (CBŚP) unit break up organised crime groups, and fight against criminal terror and drug trafficking.

-Project budget: 1,75 mln Euro, duration: 36 months
+Project budget: 1.75 mln euro, duration: 36 months

-Assumptions: The MIM Solutions solution is based on the assumptions similar to the successfully used PredPol system.
-The PredPol system is the first crime prediction system that achieved significant success in crime prevention.
+Assumptions: The MIM Solutions solution is based on assumptions similar to the successfully used PredPol system.
+The PredPol system was the first crime prediction system that achieved significant success in crime prevention.
 It operates in 11 major cities in the US and the UK.
-The main advantage of this system is the very small amount of data needed to make forecasts and thus the speed and flexibility of implementation in various centers.
-The basic version of the system uses solely the information on the place, time and type of event.
+The main advantage of this system is the very small amount of data needed to make forecasts and thus the speed and flexibility of implementation in various centres.
+The basic version of the system uses solely information on the place, time and type of event.
 The aim of the MIM Solutions system is to support police officers in suggesting the place and time of possible future events.
 The system extracts various crime patterns from historical data (e.g. on Fridays in the evening there are more robberies in this district, on working days break-ins happen most often in this area, etc.) that a human may not notice.

 Data used to create the model: The predictive system was based on police data from the decision support system (DSS, in Polish: SWD), which includes the place, time and type of event.
-The data was processed to obtain the exact coordinates of the place based on the textual description.
+The data was processed to obtain the exact coordinates of the location based on the textual description.